On the Theoretical Limitations of Embedding-based Link Prediction: Subject prediction

 \section{Subject prediction}

 Subject prediction is the task of predicting suitable subject entities for $(?,r,o)$ queries.
-There are conventionally two main approaches to subject prediction with KGE models.
+There are conventionally two main approaches to subject prediction with \modelclass.

-\paragraph{Vector-matrix multiplication} Bilinear models (see Section \ref{s:KGEs}) can be used to score all subject entities against a relation-object pair as a vector-matrix multiplication:
+\paragraph{Linear subject prediction} Bilinear models (see Section \ref{s:KGEs}) can be used to score all subject entities against a relation-object pair as a vector-matrix multiplication:

 where $\bh_{r,o} \in \R^d$ is an embedded representation of the relation-object pair $(r,o)$ and $\bE \in \R^{|\cE| \times d}$ is the embedding matrix of all subject entity candidates.
 For example, in \RESCAL's score function $\be_s^\top \bW_r \be_o$ \cite{nickel_three-way_2011}, we have $\bh_{r,o} = \bW_r \be_o$, where $\bW_r \in \R^{d \times d}$ is a matrix of shared parameters for relation $r$.
 In the score function $(\be_s \odot \bw_r)^\top \be_o$ of \Distmult~\citep{yang_embedding_2014}, we have $\bh_{r,o} = \bw_r \odot \be_o$, where $\odot$ is the element-wise (Hadamard) product, and $\be_s, \bw_r, \be_o \in \R^{d}$.
-Under this perspective, our theoretical results on rank bottlenecks in KGEs for solving object prediction (Section \ref{s:bottlenecks_in_kges}) can be extended to subject prediction by replacing the hidden state $\bh_{s,r}$ with $\bh_{r,o}$.
-But, our \KGEMix solution is not applicable simultaneously for both object and subject prediction as the mixture of softmaxes breaks the bilinearity of the score function.
+Under this perspective, our theoretical results on rank bottlenecks in \modelclass for solving object prediction (Section \ref{s:bottlenecks_in_kges}) can be extended to subject prediction by replacing the hidden state $\bh_{s,r}$ with $\bh_{r,o}$.
+However, our \KGEMix solution is not applicable simultaneously for both object and subject prediction as the mixture of softmaxes breaks the bilinearity of the score function.

-\paragraph{Inverse relations} The most general approach which applies to all KGE methods is to introduce inverse relations $r^{-1}$ and to convert the subject prediction query $(?,r,o)$ into an object prediction query $(o,r^{-1},?)$~\citep{dettmers_convolutional_2017,lacroix_canonical_2018}.
+\paragraph{Inverse relations} The most general approach which applies to all \modelclass -- including neural network methods -- is to introduce inverse relations $r^{-1}$ and to convert the subject prediction query $(?,r,o)$ into an object prediction query $(o,r^{-1},?)$~\citep{dettmers_convolutional_2017,lacroix_canonical_2018}.
 This introduces $|\cR|$ new relations and embeddings, but this parameter count is often negligible compared to the number of parameters of the entities.

 In this case, both the theoretical results and the \KGEMix solution are immediately applicable.
 We can use the same \KGEMix layer as follows:

 where $S$ is a random variable that ranges over the same entities as $O$.